 Noel Goldstein joined Abaco in October 2018 as Director Of Business Development.
 His previous assignment was as Senior Business Development Executive/Sales Director at CACI International.
 Noel’s career history includes spells at Leidos and Lockheed Martin.
 He has an MSc in Engineering Management from Drexel University, having earlier gained a BME in Mechanical Engineering from the University of Delaware.

 Having served his apprenticeship with Plessey Microsystems (which became Radstone Technology, which became part of the embedded systems business of GE Intelligent Platforms, which is now Abaco Systems), Dom’s career has seen him assume positions of increasing engineering responsibility.
 He is now Production Manager for Abaco’s Towcester, England manufacturing site.
 Dom likes to keep fit—he’s run two marathons—and can occasionally be found swearing his way around the golf course.

-Phillip Henson is product manager for Abaco’s DSP product line as well as legacy I/O products.
-With a master’s degree in electrical engineering from Auburn University and currently undertaking an MBA from Vanderbilt University, his career has seen him with assignments at the DoD’s Missile Defense Agency and at Dynetics before joining Abaco in November 2016.
+Phillip Henson is Senior Product Manager responsible for Abaco’s DSP product line as well as legacy I/O products.
+With a master’s degree in electrical engineering from Auburn University and an MBA from Vanderbilt University, his career has seen him with assignments at the DoD’s Missile Defense Agency and at Dynetics before joining Abaco in November 2016.